gcrabbe/psi3441-frdm/README.md

 The `DMACH1_OnComplete` ISR restarts the DMA channel after a large number of transfers (it cannot be kept on indefinitely).

-**Note:** Stopping the processor in debug mode for too long may cause it to miss the DMA's ISR and generate a configuration error, for some reason.
+**Note:** Stopping the processor in debug mode for too long may cause it to miss the DMA interrupt and generate a configuration error, for some reason.

 ### ADC